 They are also kicked out of the hive by worker bees when food is tight.
 That can be in the summer during a nectar dearth or in preparation for winter.
 Drones are an investment the colony makes when there’s enough nectar flow or food to go around.
 Since drones don’t forage nor care for brood, they offer no benefit to the hive and are evicted as free-loaders.

 The entire colony, like the body, can outlive every individual member of the colony.

 When spring comes around, there’s a swarming season.
 This is when the colony “gives birth” to a new colony.

-Just like honey bees, bumblebees are social insects and live in colonies for a portion of their lives.
-Just like honeybees, the length of their lifespan depends on their role in the hive.
+Just like honeybees, bumblebees are social insects and live in colonies for a portion of their lives.
+For these fuzzy bees, the length of their lifespan depends on their role in the hive.

-Bumblebee queens live about 1 year.
-She starts off by mating and then hibernating so her active period is a few months between spring and fall.
+Bumblebee queens live about one year.
+She starts off by mating and then hibernating, so her active period is a few months between spring and fall.

-These live for about 2-6 weeks depending on the assigned tasks.
-The foragers have a lot more to worry about so live a shorter busy life than their in-hive care counterparts.
+Bumblebee workers live for about 2-6 weeks, depending on the assigned tasks.
+The foragers have a lot more to worry about, so they live a shorter, busier life than their in-hive care counterparts.

 These typically live for about 2 weeks.
 This gives them enough time to fly as far away from their nest as possible so they can avoid inbreeding.